Doctor of Philosophy (Mathematics)

 Applications for admission to the program are processed by the College of Science (more information here).
 Students can apply for admission during the 1st semester or 2nd semester.

 Aside from the general requirements for admission set forth by the College of Science, applicants of the PhD Math program must have either a BS or MS degree in mathematics, or its equivalent from a recognized institution of higher learning, and a high degree of intellectual capacity and aptitude for advanced study and research in mathematics.

 For more inquiries, please send an email to firstname.lastname@example.org.

 Students are required to accomplish the following:

-- completion of a prescribed program of study consisting of at least forty-five (45) units of formal graduate courses in the case of students admitted into the program with only a BS degree in the discipline or a master’s degree in an unrelated discipline, or thirty (30) units of formal graduate courses in the case of students admitted into the PhD program with an MS degree in the discipline;
+- completion of a prescribed program of study consisting of at least forty-five (45) units of formal graduate courses in the case of students admitted into the program with only a BS degree in the discipline or a master’s degree in an unrelated discipline, or twenty-four (24) units of formal graduate courses in the case of students admitted into the PhD program with an MS degree in the discipline;

 - maintenance of a CWAG of 1.75 or better at the end of each academic year until completion of the program of study;

 - passing of the qualifying examination based on the core courses;

 - passing of the candidacy examination after completion of all course work in the student’s program of study;